Skip to content

 Unfortunately, this technique doesn't quite work with associated methods (functions inside impl blocks) due to the limitations of proc macro attribute expansion order.
 The #[bon] macro on top of the impl block is expanded first before the #[apply(...)] macro inside of the impl block, so #[bon] doesn't see the configuration expanded from the #[apply(...)].

-There is a proposed solution to this problem in the issue #elastio/bon#144.
-Add a 👍 to that issue if your use case needs a solution for this, and maybe leave a comment about your particular use case where you'd like to have this feature.
+There is a proposed solution to this problem in the issue #144.
+Add a 👍 to that issue if your use case needs a solution for this.
+It would be even better if you left a comment describing your particular use case where you'd like to have this feature.